-What is Biodiversity Offsetting?
+What is the Biodiversity Metric?

-Benefits of offsetting for developers include:
+Benefits for developers include:

 - It is transparent.
 Relevant information is open and available to all from the start of the process.

-Benefits of offsetting for wildlife include:
+Benefits for wildlife include:

 - It requires the long term management of the compensatory habitat

 The 2011 Natural Environment White Paper announced Defra’s intention to trial an approach to biodiversity offsetting.
 A two year national biodiversity offsetting pilot began in April 2012.
-Devon is one of six areas taking part in this pilot and Strategies were produced for South Devon and the North Devon Biosphere Reserve.
+Devon was one of six areas taking part in this pilot and Strategies were produced for South Devon and the North Devon Biosphere Reserve.
 Further information on the national pilot and Defra’s offsetting guidance can be found here.

 The North Devon UNESCO Biosphere Reserve